Pappulab/FIREBALL/README.md

 * Right now the only `--mode` options are `flory-huggins-3B`, which uses a modified version of Flory-Huggins theory, and `GCT`, which uses Gaussian Cluster theory.
 The Flory-Huggins theory is the same as that used in Martin et al. Science (2020).
 The Gaussian Cluster theory is based on Raos and Allegra.
 J Chem Phys (1996) and is well-described in Zeng et al. Biophysical Journal (2020).

-* By default, the first two parameters are free and third parameter is fixed.
+* By default, the first two parameters are free, and the third parameter is fixed.
 These correspond to w1, w3, and n, respectively.
 In general, the value of a fixed parameter is kept the same as whatever is passed to `--inital_guess`.
-For example, if `--inital_guess` is set to `200_0.01_150` and `--free_param_list` is set to `0_1_1` then w1 will be fixed at 200, whereas w3 and n will be free parameters but initialized at 0.1 and 150, respectively.
+For example, if `--inital_guess` is set to `200_0.01_150` and `--free_param_list` is set to `0_1_1`, then w1 will be fixed at 200, whereas w3 and n will be free parameters but initialized at 0.1 and 150, respectively.

 * `--fitting-method` has only been tested with `Nelder-Mead`, so changing this flag may result in unexpected behavior.

 * `--version` prints the FIREBALL version, which means `--version` from all scripts will give the same version.
 Versioning is done automatically by git.

-As output this generates a few files.
+As output, this generates a few files.
 Assuming `--noplot` is not set, the function by default generates a plot to the screen and also saves the binodals in normal and semi-logspace (wrt phi) as PDFs.
-It will also save three `.csv` files, which by default are called `fit_binodal.csv`, `fit_spionodal.csv`, and `fit_params.csv`.
+It will also save three `.csv` files, which are called `fit_binodal.csv`, `fit_spionodal.csv`, and `fit_params.csv` by default.
 These contain the binodal information, the spinodal information, and the summary of the fitted parameters, respectively.

 ### fireball-draw
 `fireball-draw` lets you build and plot the data for a phase diagram by passing in parameters directly (rather than fitting to data).